Certificate of deposit: Ladders

-While longer investment terms yield higher interest rates, longer terms also may result in a loss of opportunity to lock in higher interest rates in a rising-rate economy.
-A common mitigation strategy for this opportunity cost is the "CD ladder" strategy.
-In the ladder strategies, the investor distributes the deposits over a period of several years with the goal of having all one's money deposited at the longest term (and therefore the higher rate) but in a way that part of it matures annually.
-In this way, the depositor reaps the benefits of the longest-term rates while retaining the option to re-invest or withdraw the money in shorter-term intervals.
+While longer investment terms generally yield higher interest rates, longer-term CDs may result in a loss of opportunity to lock in higher interest rates in a rising-rate economy.
+One mitigation strategy for this opportunity cost is the "CD ladder" strategy.
+In CD ladder strategies, the investor distributes the deposits over a period of several years with the goal of having all one's money deposited at the longest term (and therefore the higher rate) but in a way that part of it matures annually.
+In this way, the depositor claims the longest-term rates while retaining the option to re-invest or withdraw the money in shorter-term intervals.

 For example, an investor beginning a three-year ladder strategy starts by depositing equal amounts of money each into a 3-year CD, 2-year CD, and 1-year CD.
-From that point on, a CD reaches maturity every year, at which time the investor can re-invest at a 3-year term.
-After two years of this cycle, the investor has all money deposited at a three-year rate, yet have one-third of the deposits mature every year (which the investor can then reinvest, augment, or withdraw).
+From that point on, a CD reaches maturity every year, at which time the investor can re-invest in another CD at a 3-year term.
+After two years of this cycle, the investor has all money deposited at a 3-year rate and has one-third of the deposits mature every year.
+As each CD matures, the investor can then reinvest the deposits, augment their strategy, or withdraw the funds.

-The responsibility for maintaining the ladder falls on the depositor, not the financial institution.
-Because the ladder does not depend on the financial institution, depositors are free to distribute a ladder strategy across more than one bank.
-This can be advantageous, as smaller banks may not offer the longer terms of some larger banks.
-Although laddering is most common with CDs, investors may use this strategy on any time deposit account with similar terms.
+The ladder's responsibility falls on the depositor, not the financial institution.
+Because the ladder does not depend on the financial institution, depositors can distribute a ladder strategy across multiple banks.
+This can be advantageous, as smaller banks may not offer the longer-term CDs made by some larger banks.
+Although laddering is commonly associated with CDs, investors may use this strategy on any time deposit account with similar terms.

+Jumbo CD

+The best interest rates are generally offered on "Jumbo CDs" with minimum deposits of $100,000.
+Jumbo CDs are commonly bought by large institutional investors, such as banks and pension funds, who are interested in low-risk and stable investment options.
+Jumbo CDs are negotiable certificates of deposit and come in bearer form.
+These work like conventional certificates of deposit that lock in the principal amount for a set timeframe and are payable upon maturity.